- Regarding Goal 10

 Sports and Cultural Facilities

-The university is interested in developing its sports and cultural facilities, and is currently constructing the Sports Facilities Complex, most of whose units have been completed.
+The university is keen on developing its sports and cultural facilities, and is currently establishing a “Sports Facilities Complex,” most of whose units have been completed.

-Multi-purpose gym (soccer, basketball, volleyball, etc.)
+Multipurpose sports hall (soccer, basketball, volleyball, etc.)

 Hall Services Building

-A collection of outdoor playgrounds
+A collection of outdoor fields

 Medical care